Nair: Social organization

-By the late 19th-century, the caste system of Kerala had evolved to be the most complex to be found anywhere in India.
+By the late 19th century, the caste system of Kerala had evolved to be the most complex to be found anywhere in India.
 There were over 500 groups represented in an elaborate structure of relationships and the concept of ritual pollution extended not merely to untouchability but even further, to unapproachability.
 The system was gradually reformed to some degree, with one of those reformers, Swami Vivekananda, having observed that it represented a "mad house" of castes.
 The usual four-tier Hindu caste system, involving the varnas of Brahmin (priest), Kshatriya (warrior), Vaishya (business person, involved in trading, entrepreneurship and finance) and Shudra (service person), did not exist.
 Kshatriyas were rare and the Vaishyas were not present at all.
 The roles left empty by the absence of these two ritual ranks were taken to some extent by a few Nairs and by non-Hindu immigrants, respectively.

 The Nambudiri Brahmins were at the top of the ritual caste hierarchy and in that system outranked even the kings.
 They regarded all Nairs as Shudra.
 Below the Nambudiris came the Tamil Brahmins and other later immigrants of the Brahmin varna.
 Beyond this, the precise ranking is subject to some difference in opinion.
-Kodoth has placed the Samantan caste below the Kshatriya rank but above the Nairs, but Gough considers that the Pushpagans and Chakyars, both of which were the highest ranked in the group of temple servants known as Ambalavasis, were ranked between the Brahmins and the Nairs, as were several other members of the Ambalavasi group.
+Kodoth has placed the Samantan caste below the Kshatriya rank but above the Nairs, but Gough considers that the Pushpakans and Chakyars, both of which were the highest ranked in the group of temple servants known as Ambalavasis, were ranked between the Brahmins and the Nairs, as were several other members of the Ambalavasi group.
 She also believes that some Nairs adopted the title of Samantan in order to emphasise their superiority over others in their caste.
 The unwillingness of the higher varnas to engage in what they considered to be the polluting activities of industrial and commercial activity has been cited as a reason for the region's relatively limited economic development.

 Keralite traditions included that certain communities were not allowed within a given distance of other castes on the grounds that they would "pollute" the relatively higher-ranked group.
 For example, Dalits were prohibited within 64 feet.
 Likewise, a Nair could approach but not touch a Nambudiri.